pactus-project/pactus.org/docs/guide/README.md

 Zarb is designed from the ground up to be a “pure” blockchain protocol.
 Like Bitcoin, Zarb has a fixed supply of token generated at genesis which are distributed over time as block rewards to well behaving validators who support the network by providing storage and processing power.
-However, unlike BItcoin the protocol is secured through a novel Proof of Stake consensus mechanism whereby stake is locked on the network to prevent any malicious or “Byzantine” behaviours that could potentially disrupt network operations.
+However, unlike Bitcoin the protocol is secured through a novel Proof of Stake consensus mechanism whereby stake is locked on the network to prevent any malicious or “Byzantine” behaviours that could potentially disrupt network operations.
 Beyond this, Zarb has extended technology and architecture advancement to ensure that it will remain competitive in a saturated marketplace.